The Bankrate promise

 Generous rewards at Hilton properties

-As a side note, this card also earns 5X points on dining at U.S. restaurants, 5X points at U.S. supermarkets, 5X points at U.S. gas stations and 3X points on all other purchases.
+The card’s rewards don’t stop at hotel properties though.
+The card also earns 5X points at U.S. supermarkets, U.S. gas stations and U.S. restaurants, plus 3X points on all other purchases.

 The bottom line